 - Candidates who can demonstrate that their subject will enable them to contribute to the development of their home country.

-- For DPhil applications, priority will be given to candidates who hold a teaching post at a university in their home country and who can clearly demonstrate the need for the proposed research in their home country.
+- For DPhil applications, only candidates who hold a teaching post at a university in their home country and who can clearly demonstrate the need for the proposed research in their home country will be considered.

 This scholarship is not open to candidates applying for postgraduate certificate or postgraduate diploma courses, part-time courses or non-matriculated courses.

 In order to be considered for this scholarship, you must:

 (1) Apply to the Saïd Foundation by 01 November 2018.

 (2) Submit your application for graduate study by the relevant January deadline for your course.
 See the Courses page for the deadline applicable to your course.